 Juvenile Indigent Defense Delivery System

-South Dakota provides counsel to indigent youth through a county-based system that includes public defender offices, contract attorneys, and privately appointed counsel.
+South Dakota provides counsel to indigent youth through a county-based system that can include public defender offices, contract attorneys, or privately appointed counsel.
 S.D.
 Codified Laws § 23A-40-7.
 State law specifies that if the county elects to have a public defender, the public defender must represent any youth arrested or detained for juvenile delinquency.
 S.D.
 Codified Laws § 7-16A-9.

 South Dakota has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 South Dakota does not have specific juvenile court rules at the statewide level, but S.D.
 Codified Laws § 26-7A-34(1) provides that juvenile adjudications are governed by the state’s Rules of Civil Procedure.